If you’re building a DIY fence, you’ve come to the right place.

 If you’re excited about wood and carpentry and have the tools to work with your material, build a DIY wood fence.

-If your more of the metal guy or girl, use steel or iron to build your DIY fence.
+If you are more of the metal guy or girl, use steel or iron to build your DIY fence.

 Plan your project based on the end goals.
 You should also choose the material and complexity that fit your DIY capabilities.